artilatw/docs/matrix900/datasheet.md

 - Regulations: CE Class A and FCC Class A

 ## Order Information
-- **Matrix-900 :** Standard integrated package, a CM4 (4G/16G, no-WiFi) with thermal pad is mounted on the IO board and the whole assembly is packaged into a sheet metal box.Mounting accessories included, and Raspberry Pi OS with desktop pre-installed in factory.
+- **Matrix-900 :** Standard integrated package, a CM4 (4G/16G, no-WiFi) with thermal pad is mounted on the IO board and the whole assembly is packaged into a sheet metal box.
+Mounting accessories are included, and the Raspberry Pi OS with desktop is also pre-installed in factory.
-- **Matrix-900-IO-Board :** IO Board only,  necessary teminal blocks included.
+- **Matrix-900-IO-Board :** IO Board only,  necessary teminal blocks are included.
 Users need to prepare and install prefered CM4 and OS by themselves.
 - **Matrix-900-Box :** The standard sheet metal box used for Matirx-900.
-Mounting accessories included.
+Mounting accessories are included.

 **Note :**  CM4 is the abbreviation of Raspberry Pi Comput Module 4